Kalid-Geleta/computergarphicscat1/README.md

 Generating JSONL Files for English, Swahili, and German To generate separate JSONL files with test, train, and dev for English (en), Swahili (sw), and German (de), follow these steps:

-Write a Python script that iterates over the MASSIVE dataset and extracts the test, train, and dev data for each language.
-Save the data to JSONL files, with the following naming convention:
-{language_code}-{split}.jsonl
-For example, the JSONL file for the English test data would be named en-test.jsonl.

-Generating a Large JSON File with All Translations from en to xx with id and utt for All Train Sets To generate a large JSON file showing all the translations from en to xx with id and utt for all train sets, follow these steps:
+To generate a large JSON file showing all the translations from en to xx with id and utt for all train sets, follow these steps:

 Write a Python script that iterates over the train data for all languages and extracts the translations from en to xx.